Bumblebee00/SymbolicIntegration.jl/GSoCfinalReport_MattiaMichelettaMerlin.md

 julia> integrate(acosh(x+1);verbose=false)
 (1 + x)*acosh(1 + x) - sqrt(x)*sqrt(2 + x)
 ```
 and much more.
-I also added 27585 tests (integrals with their correct solution) from the RUBI package that can be used to test the package.
+I also added 27585 tests (integrals with their correct solution) from the RUBI package and an automated testing procedure that can be used to test the package.

 While this shows impressive integration capabilities, there is still work left to do, which I briefly list here and describe in detail below.
-- First, there are still some problems with the SymbolicUtils `@rule` macro that prevent some expressions from being integrated even though the rules are present.
+- Most importantly, there are still some problems with the SymbolicUtils `@rule` macro that prevent some expressions from being integrated even though the rules are present, and that slow down the package.
 - There are still some rules not translated, mainly those involving trigonometric functions, hyperbolic functions, and special functions.
 - Finally, during the summer, a Julia package has been revived that performs symbolic integration using various algorithms, and we decided to create one unified package where the user can choose which integration strategy to use.
-I thus need to move all my code to that repository, the pr is underway: [pr](https://github.com/JuliaSymbolics/SymbolicIntegration.jl/pull/12).
+I thus need to move all my code to that repository, the [pull request](https://github.com/JuliaSymbolics/SymbolicIntegration.jl/pull/12) is underway.

 # Detailed report of work done
 Here is a detailed report of the work done with links to code and pull requests (pr), if you really want to deep dive in the technical details.
 The code I have written is mainly in this repo, SymbolicIntegration.jl, and in the SymbolicUtils.jl repo where I improved the `@rule` macro.